EPIC-EU/mec/docs/README.md

 # Documentation For Developers

-Here are some documents important for TEAMMATES developers.
+Here are some documents important for MEC developers.

 ## Main documents